Top 10 Songs with the Greatest Guitar Riffs

 Just when you thought rock was dead, this riff brought it roaring back to life.
 Kurt celebrated by killing himself.

 Easily number 2-4.
-This riff is ridicoulusly famous and influencial, inspirering a big movement, and being the riff a band which at some point was the worlds most popular, is most famous for.
+This riff is ridiculously famous and influential, inspiring a big movement, and being the riff that a band, which at some point was the world's most popular, is most famous for.

 This is easily the best song of the nineties.
 Can Smoke on the Water say that about the eighties?

-This guitar riff is so memorable and catchy, really shows the Beatles' ability to constantly make catchy songs.
-Imagine if they stuck together longer, they probably would have stormed through the 70s and 80s with a bunch of hits.
-Although, they made a conderable amount of hits as solo artists, most notably "Imagine," which was probably a bigger hit than any Beatles song.
+This guitar riff is so memorable and catchy.
+It really shows the Beatles' ability to constantly make catchy songs.
+Imagine if they had stuck together longer.
+They probably would have stormed through the '70s and '80s with a bunch of hits.
+Although they made a considerable number of hits as solo artists, most notably "Imagine," which was probably a bigger hit than any Beatles song.

 Unforgettable.
 As a little kid, my jaw dropped open when I heard this.
-The goodness of The Beatles intimidated me.
+The greatness of The Beatles intimidated me.

 This one is epic!

-When people sing this song at a football game without even knowing who wrote it, you when you know it's a memorable riff.
+When people sing this song at a football game without even knowing who wrote it, that's when you know it's a memorable riff.

-He is genius, plying like band with an untalented girl only.
-Living in late sixties he would be among the best Onet.
+He is a genius, playing in a band with only an untalented girl.
+If he were living in the late sixties, he would be among the best.

 Whole Lotta Love and Black Dog are amazing, but there's no reason for them to be above Kashmir.
 Kashmir has to be the most iconic riff Led Zeppelin has ever written.

-Seriously what!?!?
+Seriously, what?!
 This has to be number 1!
-Smoke on the water is overplayed...
-Arguably zeppelin's best riff...
-Page is just amazing
+Smoke on the Water is overplayed.
+Arguably, this is Zeppelin's best riff.
+Page is just amazing.

-This is one easy song and still it rocks, and think how many covers this song has, so if you don't like the original, there somewere would one you would like.
-Vote for the best song ever
+This is one easy song, and it still rocks.
+Think about how many covers this song has.
+So, if you don't like the original, there's somewhere one you would like.
+Vote for the best song ever.

 First song I ever learned on guitar, and the opening riff is still my favorite riff of all time.

-Honestly this riff is extremely easy.
-But that being said its still one of the best song riffs ever.
+Honestly, this riff is extremely easy.
+That being said, it's still one of the best song riffs ever.

-One of the the best.
+One of the best.
 Love it.
-Makes me really smile when l hear it.
-And also the best band ever.
+Makes me really smile when I hear it.
+And also, the best band ever.

 Best fast guitar playing ever!

-This blew everything of the radio in 1964.
-The best guitarist of all time (Jimi Hendrix) called it a 'landmark song', it predates "Satisfaction" one year, Pete Townsend said himself that "I Can't Explain" 'can't be beat for straightforward Kinks-copying' and at that time The Beatles were still singing that they want to hold your hand...
+This blew everything off the radio in 1964.
+The best guitarist of all time, Jimi Hendrix, called it a 'landmark song.'
+It predates "Satisfaction" by one year.
+Pete Townshend said himself that "I Can't Explain" 'can't be beat for straightforward Kinks-copying,' and at that time, The Beatles were still singing that they wanted to hold your hand.

-I was 7 in 1964, sitting the back seat of a '62 Chevy II station wagon, and the music my older sisters gushed over seemed pointless to me.
-The radio was on WBBF, sister's choice 'cause she always took the front seat.
-Then BBF played YRGM and I leapt up to lean over the bench seat (no seatbelts) into the front to ask "What's this?"
-Been hooked ever since.
+I was 7 in 1964, sitting in the back seat of a '62 Chevy II station wagon.
+The music my older sisters gushed over seemed pointless to me.
+The radio was on WBBF, my sister's choice because she always took the front seat.
+Then WBBF played "YRGM," and I leapt up to lean over the bench seat (no seatbelts) into the front to ask, "What's this?"
+I've been hooked ever since.

-Can you think of a cooler, bad-ass riff to listen to.
-Nope, and even slash agrees.
-The ultimate Led Zeppelin riff, much better than whole lotta love.
-Smoke on the water was everyone's first riff, but this was everyone's favourite
+Can you think of a cooler, more badass riff to listen to?
+Nope, and even Slash agrees.
+It's the ultimate Led Zeppelin riff, much better than Whole Lotta Love.
+Smoke on the Water was everyone's first riff, but this was everyone's favorite.

-Riff was actually written by John Paul Jones, but played so brilliantly of course by Jimmy Page.
-And Robert Plant's opening line "Hey hey Mama said the way you move..." is the best sung line in all rock!
+The riff was actually written by John Paul Jones but was played so brilliantly, of course, by Jimmy Page.
+And Robert Plant's opening line, "Hey hey mama, said the way you move," is the best sung line in all of rock!

-Killer, I love playing this riff, it never gets old.
+Killer!
+I love playing this riff.
+It never gets old.
 This should be way up in the top 10!
-Smells like teen spirit is in the top 10?
-I don't get it, it sounds good, but talk about easy to play.
-Cool technical riffs belong in the top
+Smells Like Teen Spirit is in the top 10?
+I don't get it.
+It sounds good, but talk about easy to play.
+Cool technical riffs belong at the top.

 Not in the top 10?
-This list is bs this riff just blows people away when played honestly better than smoke on the water.
-You know it's good when it takes 3 guitarists to play it THAT good.
+This list is BS.
+This riff just blows people away when played.
+It's honestly better than Smoke on the Water.
+You know it's good when it takes three guitarists to play it that well.

-Trooper should take sweet child's place.
-The only riff that sent me flying away off my chair.
+The Trooper should take Sweet Child O' Mine's place.
+It's the only riff that sent me flying off my chair.

 I feel like this should be in the top 5.
-The Trooper is one of the funnest riffs to play on Guitar and on Guitar Hero
+The Trooper has one of the most fun riffs to play on guitar and on Guitar Hero.

 This is a disgrace.
 Voodoo Child at number 42?
-Wow, this lists needs some serious contemplation.
+Wow, this list needs some serious contemplation.

 This at 37?
 And Avenged Sevenfold at 11?
 Avenged Sevenfold wouldn't even exist without Hendrix.

-Scorpions are definitely underrated I see.
-Rock you like a hurricane, Believe in love and some handful other of their songs have the greatest of riffs in rock history.
+The Scorpions are definitely underrated, I see.
+Rock You Like a Hurricane, Believe in Love, and a handful of other songs of theirs have some of the greatest riffs in rock history.

-Rudulf Schenker is brilliant songwriter and musician this song is an anthem.
+Rudolf Schenker is a brilliant songwriter and musician.
+This song is an anthem.
 I grew up with this.
-Rock on guys.
+Rock on, guys.

 This song completely rocks!
-The Scorps have so many GREAT guitar riffing songs, it makes your head spin.
-Women also love the Scorps.
+The Scorpions have so many great guitar-riffing songs, it makes your head spin.
+Women also love the Scorpions.

-This is one of those that you just can't prevent yourself from playing the air guitar to.
-Mark Knopfler's tone with this song, as well as the overall beat make for one of the best songs of the 1980's.
+This is one of those that you just can't prevent yourself from playing air guitar to.
+Mark Knopfler's tone with this song, as well as the overall beat, make for one of the best songs of the 1980s.